ENIGMA-git/ENIGMA-FreeSurfer-protocol/subcortical/README.md

 In the next step, you can generate histogram plots of your data, which your working group leaders might request for analyses.

-**SCRIPT: `histogram_plots_subcortical.R`**
+**SCRIPT: `03_histogram_plots_subcortical.R`**

-You do not need to edit this script which will call on the LandRvolumes.csv which should look like this:
+You do not need to edit this script which will call on the "LandRvolumes.csv" which should look like this:

       SubjID,LLatVent,RLatVent,Lthal,Rthal,Lcaud,Rcaud,Lput,Rput,Lpal,Rpal,Lhippo,Rhippo,Lamyg,Ramyg,Laccumb,Raccumb,ICV
       subj01,6523.3,9343.5,7598.5,4488.2,4752.4,5665.3,5864.59,2052.69,1842.28,3398.2,4052.37,787.061,702.422,591.68,576.65,0.908024